 This sort of defiance is freedom and peace and goodness in action.
 It washes away doubt, discards baggage, untangles unhealthy entanglements.
 When we follow in the footsteps of the defiant faithful who have gone before, we truly are taking the road less traveled.
 It’s not paved or smooth or even particularly safe.
 It’s the narrow winding road that few find and fewer stay on.
 Often to those watching, it looks like we’re wandering in the wilderness with no direction and no sense.
 And yet, as long as we continue to use our spiritual eyes, nothing can convince the faithfully defiant to abandon it for the more sensible, well traveled path.
 Because a journey begun in faithful defiance is guaranteed to lead us closer and closer to God – no matter how dire our circumstances.
 If we end up alone, despised, poor, crushed and even dead, we do so gladly, in defiance of all expectations and external pressures.
 And I would rather be crawling on my belly in filth and misery along the narrow way than walking in comfort on the wide path that my God has told me leads to no where I want to be.

 140 years ago, a man and his family were living a blessed life.
 The father was a successful lawyer, with healthy children and a wife who was admired and respected in the community.
 They lived in Chicago where the family fortune was largely invested in a thriving real estate market.
 They moved in prominent circles and were good friends of DL Moody, the famed evangelist.
 139 years ago, their only son died at age 4.
 138 years ago the family’s wealth was wiped out in the great Chicago fire.
 137 years ago, the man placed his beloved wife and four daughters on a ship to England to start a new life in England working with Moody.
 He stayed behind to attend to loose ends before following them across the sea.
 But the ship his family was on collided with another ship on the open sea.
 His precious daughters were ripped from their mother’s arms by the force of water that sank their ship in only 12 minutes and drowned.
-On the voyage across the ocean to join his wife in her grief, one of the great, defiant songs of Christianity was written.
+On the voyage across the ocean to join his wife in her grief, supposedly while passing over the spot where that ship went down, Horatio Spaddford sat by himself in his cabin and penned the words to “It Is Well With My Soul”, of the great, defiant songs of Christianity.
 Because defiance is a Christian virtue: